 “They love you.’

 “Well, they deserve better than a cash grab.
 We’ll play for the crowd first.”

-“The cops are warning me that the crowd’s too big.
+“The cops warned me that the crowd’s too big.
 They’re going to eventually shut me down.”

 “Well, from now on keep all the ‘product’ in the back and we’ll play in here.
-When we’re done, you can start selling.”
+When we finish, you can start selling.”

 “Okay, just for today you can be outside.”

 We set up.
-A girl came up and asked if we’d sing to her.
+A girl comes up and asks us to sing to her.